Homesteading Blog

 Interview With Mike Vaona from Rosehill Sourdough in Eugene Oregon

 In this homesteading blog post article, we get to chat with our friend Mike Vaona from Rosehill Sourdough in Eugene Oregon.
 Can you tell us a little bit about the history and background of Rosehill Sourdough?
 How did the business get started and what inspired you to start it?
 Rosehill Sourdough started on Rosehill Drive in Riverside California.
 I started my sourdough (Lucille) there.
 A lot of things happened at once.
 I had been making pizza for years, but couldn’t get the flavor I was looking for while using yeast.
-A friend of mine got diagnosed with an autoimmune disease and her doctor said she couldn’t eat bread, including my …
+A friend of mine got diagnosed with an autoimmune disease

-Interview With Mike Vaona from Rosehill Sourdough in Eugene Oregon READ BLOG POST >
+Interview With Mike Vaona from Rosehill Sourdough in Eugene Oregon Read Blog Post

 reusable gardening grow bags for your homesteading garden in canada